 Stuffed flounder is a dish that is found in many Italian-American restaurants here on Long Island, and at many seafood counters as a pre-made item.

 Often it will be stuffed with crab meat or other ingredients and while we love that, this Greek-style spinach-stuffed flounder is a little easier on the budget.
+And if for some reason you don’t want to use fish, these easy stuffed spinach chicken breasts, offer most of the same flavor notes.

 Much like our fried flounder, this recipe is perfect for picky eaters (even those who don’t like fish) and needs only a squeeze of lemon to finish it off.